-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
-This is accessed online via The Key, or inperson via SCiES.
-This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.
-Refresher training is undertaken as a whole school where possible and delivered by the SCiES team.
+All staff undertake Basic Awareness Safeguarding training within the first term of their employment/placement.
+This is delivered by The Key, an online training provider for safeguarding.
+Basic Awareness training is also refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.
+This training is delivered by the SCiES team.